oJYZo/Python-I/Project 3/README.md

 - Compute the least cost

 # Description
-This project mainly used Dijkstra’s algorithm as finding the least distance between two cities where the weights are the distances between cities.
+This project mainly used Dijkstra’s algorithm as finding the least distance from a start to a destination city.
+And the important critira for this shortest distance is any path must go through both New Orleans and St. Louis.
+The cities